hanwg/sg-bus-arrivals/README.md

 Add the sensor to a dashboard to quickly view bus arrival times.
 The folowing is an example from the default dashboard:<br/>
 ![](images/dashboard.png)

+### Home Assistant Companion App (Android) Widget

+Add a widget to your home screen to quickly peek at the next bus arrival:
+1. Add an Home Assistant entity widget to your home screen.
+2. Specify the estimated arrival sensor entity ID. e.g. `sensor.sgbusarrivals_01029_145_next_bus_1_estimated_arrival`
+3. Tap on the widget to refresh the sensor display value.

 ### Automation: Send bus arrival notification when leaving home